 P.E is taught from Nursery age by subject specialists and the very full programme sees the children learning to swim in our outdoor pool and being gradually introduced to ball skills, gymnastics, trampolining, mini tennis, badminton, handball, and eventually cross-country running.

 From Year 1, the children’s games programme includes all the main winter and summer sports; football, rugby, hockey, cricket and tennis for boys and hockey, netball, lacrosse, cricket and tennis for girls, plus athletics in the summer term.
-Swimming in our outdoor pool is also part of the summer programme throughout the school.
+Swimming in our heated outdoor pool is also part of the summer programme throughout the school.
 Prep school children have Games almost every afternoon and teams compete very successfully against local schools in weekly matches.
-We try hard to include everyone who wants to represent the school – and so many do!

 A great strength of the school is the way that pupils encourage one another to participate and try their best, delighting in the personal success of others

 Expert coaching by school staff and external coaches in a wide range of sports including swimming, football, cricket, tennis, gymnastics, trampolining and cross-country enables high achievement and success in regional and national inter-school competitions